-surrender to absolute obedience for that day be a chief part of your morning sacrifice.
-Let any confession of sin be very definite-a plucking out and cutting off of everything that has been grieving to God.
-Let any prayer for grace for a holy walk be as definite-an asking and accepting in faith of the very grace and strength you are specially in need of.
-Let your outlook on the day you are entering on be a very determined resolve that obedience to God shall be its controlling principle.
 Do understand that there is no surer way, rather, that there is no other possible way, of getting into God's love and blessing in prayer, than by getting into His will.
 In prayer, give up yourself most absolutely to the blessed will of God: this will avail more than much asking.
 Beseech God to show you this great mercy, that He allows you, that He will enable you, to enter into His will, and abide there-that will make the knowing and doing His will in your life a blessed certainty.
-Let your prayer indeed be a 'morning sacrifice,' a placing yourself as a whole burntoffering on the altar of the Lord.
+Let your prayer indeed be a 'morning sacrifice,' a placing yourself as a whole burnt-offering on the altar of the Lord.

 The measure of surrender to full obedience will be the measure of confidence toward God.

-Then remember that true prayer and fellowship with God cannot be all from one side.
+3. Then remember that true prayer and fellowship with God cannot be all from one side.

 We need to be still, to wait and hear what response God gives.
-This is the office of the Holy Spirit, to be the Voice of God to us.
+This is the office of the Holy Spirit, to be the voice of God to us.
 In the hidden depths of the heart, He can give a secret but most certain assurance that we are heard, that we are well-pleasing, that the Father engages to do for us what we have asked.
 What we need, to hear the Voice, to receive this assurance, is the quiet stillness that waits on God, the quiet faith that trusts in God, the quiet heart that bows in nothingness and humility before God, and allows Him to be all in all.

-It is when God is waited on to take His part in our prayer, that the confidence will come to us that we receive what we ask, that our surrender of ourselves in the sacrifice of obedience is accepted, and that therefore we can count upon the Holy Spirit to guide us into all the will of God, as He means us to know and do it.
+It is when God is waited on to take His part in our prayer that the confidence will come to us that we receive what we ask, that our surrender of ourselves in the sacrifice of obedience is accepted, and that therefore we can count upon the Holy Spirit to guide us into all the will of God, as He means us to know and do it.

 What glory would come to us in the morning watch, and through it into our daily life, if it were thus made an hour spent with the Triune God, for the Father, through the Son and the Spirit, to take conscious possession of us for the day.
-How little need there then would be to urge and plead with God's children to watch the morning watch.
+How little need there then would be to urge and plead with God's children to watch the morning watch!

-And now comes the last and the best of all.
+4. And now comes the last and the best of all.
+Let your prayer be intercessional, on behalf of others.

 In the obedience of our Lord Jesus, as in all His fellowship with the Father, the essential element was-it was all for others.
-This Spirit flows through every member of the body; the more we know it, and yield to it, the more will our life be what God would make it. highest form of prayer is intercession. chief object for which God chose Abraham and Israel and us, was to make us a blessing to the world.
+This Spirit flows though every member of the body; the more we know it, and yield to it, the more will our life be what God would make it.
+The highest form of prayer is intercession.
+The chief object for which God chose Abraham and Israel and us was to make us a blessing to the world.
 We are a royal priesthood-a priestly people.
 As long as prayer is only a means of personal improvement and happiness, we cannot know its full power.
-Let intercession be a real longing for the souls of those around us, a real bearing of the burden of their sin and need, a real pleading for the extension of God's kingdom, real labour in prayer for definite purposes to be realised,-let such intercession be what the morning watch is consecrated to. and see what new interest and attraction it will have.
+Let intercession be a real longing for the souls of those around us, a real bearing of the burden of their sin and need, a real pleading for the extension of God's kingdom, real labor in prayer for definite purposes to be realized-let such intercession be what the morning watch is consecrated to, and see what new interest and attraction it will have.